hydephp/develop/docs/digging-deeper/updating-hyde.md

 php hyde publish:configs
 ```

-If you have published any of the Hyde Blade components you will need to re-publish them.
+If you have published any of the included Blade components you will need to re-publish them.

 ```bash
 php hyde publish:views layouts php hyde publish:views components
 ```

-Next, recompile your assets if applicable.
+Next, recompile your assets, if you are not using the built-in assets.

 ```bash
 npm install
 npm run dev/prod
 ```

-Finally, rebuild your site.
+Finally, you can rebuild your site.

 ```bash
 php hyde build